Panoramical

-Panoramical is a 2015 video game by Fernando Ramallo and David Kanaga for Windows and OS X. The player explores and manipulates 15 abstract landscapes using gamepad, mouse, joystick, or MIDI controls.
+Panoramical is a 2015 video game by Fernando Ramallo and David Kanaga for Windows and OS X.

+Gameplay

+In Panoramical, the player explores and manipulates 15 abstract landscapes using gamepad, mouse, joystick, or MIDI controls.
 The game's guest composers include Baiyon and Doseone.
 A Pro license of the game is marketed for professional DJs to play in public.

+Development

 Panoramicals development was supported by Finji, Indie Fund, and Polytron.